CaryMosley/Mod2Project/READMEdraft.md

 Notebook where we explore our data and run hypothesis tests

 AirbnbFeatureEng
-Notebook where we show a few of the models that we have iterated through and plot the results
+Notebook where we show a few of the models that we have iterated through and append into a summary df

 AirbnbFeatureEngFunction
 Notebook which includes a function for rapidly testing multiple feature sets

 MakeModel.py
 Function to run various ols/lasso/ridge/elastic net and poly models.
 When calling the function you can specify, simple, polynomial or polynomial with interactions.
 Also the degree of the polynomial, the type of regression as well as alpha and cv values.

+# Business Case
+The purpose of this case is to work with prospective AirBNB business clients to help them price their units.
+To do this we will retrieve data, develop an alogorithm to predict optimal pricing using a robust feature set and then explain why these business drivers matter.
+The goal is for our client to recieve a fair market price for their unit and to maintain a business relationship for social media promotion.

 # Data Source and Cleaning
 We sourced our data from https://www.kaggle.com/jeploretizo/san-francisco-airbnb-listings which is a list of about 8k data points with over 100 columns.
 The first thing we did was remove most columns that were clearly not going to be useful as features.
 Examples of these are url, image, host name.
 From here we were left with around 40 columns that we looked into more before deciding which ones to keep.